videlais/extwee/README.md

 ### Compilers

-Compiles story, story formats, or other data into a combination or playable format.
+Compiles story, story formats, or other data into an archive or playable format.

 - `compileTwine2HTML()`
 - `compileTwine1HTML()`